awsdocs/amazon-sns-developer-guide/doc_source/sns-tags.md

 Tags don't have any semantic meaning\.
 Amazon SNS interprets tags as character strings\.
 Tags are case\-sensitive\.
 A new tag with a key identical to that of an existing tag overwrites the existing tag\.
 Tagging actions are limited to 10 TPS per AWS account, per AWS region\.
-If your application requires a higher throughput, [file a support request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.
+If your application requires a higher throughput, [submit a request](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-sns)\.